ecco257/TradingStrategy-Backtester/README.md

 ## TODO

-* Add the option to start with initial capital, instead of just having position limits
-* Implement a trainer, so that things such as a hidden markov model for regime detection can be trained on lots of data and then used for backtesting/forward testing
 * Implement forward testing, probably through a discord bot which makes a notification when trades are made, etc.

 ## Authors